plmyann/plmyann.github.io/_pages/en-uk/about.md

 **[Movement Ecology and Connectivity Conservation](/)**

-We track animal movements using satellite tracking technology and lab environments of springtail (*Collembola*) to understand their movement journeys and investigate how to translate movement behaviours into long-term population persistence.
+We track animal movements using satellite tracking technology for birds and mammals and lab environments of springtail (*Collembola*) to understand their movement journeys and investigate how to translate movement behaviours into long-term population persistence.
 This allows for incorporating more movement behaviours into connectivity conservation and providing more effective and efficient conservation strategies.

 **[Human-nature interactions](/)**